-Cleaner and more formal in style than the Harmony of 2015, the new Traditionelle split-seconds boasts the same gorgeous cal.
+Cleaner and more formal in style than the Harmony of 2015, the new Traditionnelle split-seconds boasts the same gorgeous cal.
 3500, and because it’s a Collection Excellence Platine (CEP) edition, a solid platinum dial.
-Vacheron Constantin is on a roll with the CEP watches in 2021, with the Traditionelle split-seconds being the second CEP edition for the year, after the elegant and quirky American 1921.
+Vacheron Constantin is on a roll with the CEP watches in 2021, with the Traditionnelle split-seconds being the second CEP edition for the year, after the elegant and quirky American 1921.

 I was wowed by the cal.
 3500 when it made its debut in the Harmony split-seconds chronograph in 2015, and found it a shame that the movement disappeared from the catalogue.
 The cal.
 3500 deserved to be revived, and now it has been.

 Beautifully traditional in its construction and endowed with intricate and elegant details, the cal.
 3500 is one of the finest modern-day chronograph movements.
 Beyond its aesthetics, it is also exceptionally thin at just 5.2 mm high, making it a feat of construction.
 And it is also innovative with its peripheral winding mechanism, which is admittedly not new but almost never found on classically handsome movements.